How to Negotiate a Flexible Work Schedule

 Organizations with flexible work schedule policies also have guidelines.
 These often include that employees must have alternative childcare arrangements made, so telecommuting parents are free to work.

 Others define the availability of the employee for frequent communication and require attendance electronically at meetings.
-Some stipulate the length of time required to respond to a communication.
+Some stipulate the length of time required to respond to communication.

 Make a Plan to Negotiate a Flexible Schedule